HicServices/RDMP/NoteForNewDevelopers.md

 If you need to record new information about an object consider using [ExtendedProperty] instead of writting a patch (especially if you are working within a Plugin).

 Do not write patches for the [CohortCachingDatabase](.\Rdmp.Core\Databases\QueryCachingPatcher.cs), [LoggingDatabase](.\Rdmp.Core\Databases\LoggingDatabasePatcher.cs) or [DataQualityEngine](.\Rdmp.Core\Databases\DataQualityEnginePatcher.cs) databases.
-These 3 databases are cross DBMS (you can create them in MySql / PostgresSQL and/or Oracle).
-Patching for cross DBMS database schemas is not implemented yet.
-If you want to look into writing such a patch you would start with the `SortedDictionary<string, Patch> GetAllPatchesInAssembly(DiscoveredDatabase db)` method and adjust the patch SQL generated for each DBMS.
+These 3 databases are cross [DBMS] (you can create them in MySql / PostgresSQL and/or Oracle).
+Patching for cross [DBMS] database schemas is not implemented yet.
+If you want to look into writing such a patch you would start with the `SortedDictionary<string, Patch> GetAllPatchesInAssembly(DiscoveredDatabase db)` method and adjust the patch SQL generated for each [DBMS].

 If after considering all the alternatives you are sure that a new patch is required and it is for the [Catalogue or Data Export Databases](.\Rdmp.Core\Databases\PlatformDatabase.cs) then the process is as follows: